coderplex-org/moc-cs/chaitanya/journal.md

-##21/06:
+# 21/06:

--Completed PSET1 and PSET2
+- Completed PSET1 and PSET2
--Created & added commits to a repo.
+- Created & added commits to a repo.
--Learnt about Recursion, iteration and rate of growth.
+- Learnt about Recursion, iteration and rate of growth.